Skip to main content

 Origin and Meaning of Alphahole

-Either way, the word signals a specific flavour of hero you can recognise.
+When reviewers use it, it's almost always a warning.
+Either way, the word signals a specific flavour of hero you can recognise across a hundred different books.

 Alphahole vs Alpha Hero vs Dark Romance Hero

-An alpha hero is protective, confident, and ready to stand between the heroine and the world.
+An alpha hero is protective, confident, ready to stand between the heroine and the world.
+Dominant, but he listens.

 You close the book feeling safe.